Email Encryption Options: SMTP TLS vs PGP vs S/MIME vs Portal Pickup

 How Does PGP Work?

 When someone wants to send you an encrypted message, they first need to encrypt it with your public key.
-Once you receive the encrypted message, you can use your private key to revert the ciphertext back into plaintext.
+Once you receive the encrypted message, you can use your private key to revert the ciphertext into plaintext.

 What Are Digital Signatures?